yrbobo/MQS-ECL/README.md

 ### (2) Download the revised datasets

 iCliniq and HealthCareMagic datasets suffer from a data leakage problem.
-For example, the duplicate rate of data samples in the iCliniq datasets reaches 33%, which leads to the overlap of training and test data and makes the evaluation results unreliable.
-In order to conquer the problem, we check their data samples carefully and removed the repeated ones.
+For example, the duplicate rate of data samples in the iCliniq datasets reaches 33%, which leads to the overlap of training and test data, and makes the evaluation results unreliable.
+In order to conquer the problem, we check their data samples carefully and remove the repeated ones.
 The revised datasets can be downloaded from the following URLs.

 | Dataset             | URLs                                                         |
 | ------------------- | ------------------------------------------------------------ |